kickylau/DOPE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Dope, a Yelp clone, is a dog cafe business website for logged in users to create cafe business and leave reviews.
+Users are also able to create, update, and delete any cafe business they own; users are also able to leave comments under the cafe business.
+The logged in users who posted those comments can edit and delete them.

+**Key Features**
+* Create new dog cafe business and have user login with authorization
+* Post, edit, and delete dog cafe business
+* Post cafe reviews under the business
+* Edit and delete the review the user owned

 <img width="1413" alt="Screen Shot 2022-06-16 at 3 47 41 PM" src="https://user-images.githubusercontent.com/94200416/174152368-cf36d674-5791-42a0-b0e4-67ce20192782.png">